boldflight/BibleConverter/test_EPUB/output/ex.md

 [20] You will not eat anything made with yeast; in all the places where you live you must eat bread made without yeast.’”
 [21] Then Moses summoned all the elders of Israel, and told them, “Go and select for yourselves a lamb or young goat for your families, and kill the Passover animals.
 [22] Take a branch of hyssop, dip it in the blood that is in the basin, and apply to the top of the doorframe and the two side posts some of the blood that is in the basin.
 Not one of you is to go out the door of his house until morning.
-[23] For the Lord will pass through to strike Egypt, and when he sees the blood on the top of the doorframe and the two side posts, then the Lord will pass over the door, and he will not permit the destroyer to enter your houses to strike you.
+[23] For the **Lord** will pass through to strike Egypt, and when he sees the blood on the top of the doorframe and the two side posts, then the **Lord** will pass over the door, and he will not permit the destroyer to enter your houses to strike you.
 [24] You must observe this event as an ordinance for you and for your children forever.
-[25] When you enter the land that the Lord will give to you, just as he said, you must observe this ceremony.
+[25] When you enter the land that the **Lord** will give to you, just as he said, you must observe this ceremony.
-[26] When your children ask you, ‘What does this ceremony mean to you?’ — [27] then you will say, ‘It is the sacrifice of the Lord’s Passover, when he passed over the houses of the Israelites in Egypt, when he struck Egypt and delivered our households.’”
-The people bowed down low to the ground, [28] and the Israelites went away and did exactly as the Lord had commanded Moses and Aaron.
+[26] When your children ask you, ‘What does this ceremony mean to you?’ — [27] then you will say, ‘It is the sacrifice of the **Lord**’s Passover, when he passed over the houses of the Israelites in Egypt, when he struck Egypt and delivered our households.’”
+The people bowed down low to the ground, [28] and the Israelites went away and did exactly as the **Lord** had commanded Moses and Aaron.

 ### The Deliverance from Egypt

-[29] It happened at midnight—the Lord attacked all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the prison, and all the firstborn of the cattle.
+[29] It happened at midnight—the **Lord** attacked all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the prison, and all the firstborn of the cattle.
 [30] Pharaoh got up in the night, along with all his servants and all Egypt, and there was a great cry in Egypt, for there was no house in which there was not someone dead.
 [31] Pharaoh summoned Moses and Aaron in the night and said, “Get up, get out from among my people, both you and the Israelites!
-Go, serve the Lord as you have requested!
+Go, serve the **Lord** as you have requested!
 [32] Also, take your flocks and your herds, just as you have requested, and leave.
 But bless me also.”
 [33] The Egyptians were urging the people on, in order to send them out of the land quickly, for they were saying, “We are all dead!”
 [34] So the people took their dough before the yeast was added, with their kneading troughs bound up in their clothing on their shoulders.
 [35] Now the Israelites had done as Moses told them—they had requested from the Egyptians silver and gold items and clothing.
-[36] The Lord gave the people favor in the sight of the Egyptians, and they gave them whatever they wanted, and so they plundered Egypt.
+[36] The **Lord** gave the people favor in the sight of the Egyptians, and they gave them whatever they wanted, and so they plundered Egypt.
 [37] The Israelites journeyed from Rameses to Sukkoth.
 There were about 600,000 men on foot, plus their dependents.
 [38] A mixed multitude also went up with them, and flocks and herds—a very large number of cattle.
 [39] They baked cakes of bread without yeast using the dough they had brought from Egypt, for it was made without yeast.
 Because they were thrust out of Egypt and were not able to delay, they could not prepare food for themselves either.
 [40] Now the length of time the Israelites lived in Egypt was 430 years.
-[41] At the end of the 430 years, on the very day, all the regiments of the Lord went out of the land of Egypt.
+[41] At the end of the 430 years, on the very day, all the regiments of the **Lord** went out of the land of Egypt.
-[42] It was a night of vigil for the Lord to bring them out from the land of Egypt, and so on this night all Israel is to keep the vigil to the Lord for generations to come.
+[42] It was a night of vigil for the **Lord** to bring them out from the land of Egypt, and so on this night all Israel is to keep the vigil to the **Lord** for generations to come.

 ### Participation in the Passover

-[43] The Lord said to Moses and Aaron, “This is the ordinance of the Passover.
+[43] The **Lord** said to Moses and Aaron, “This is the ordinance of the Passover.
 No foreigner may share in eating it.
 [44] But everyone’s servant who is bought for money, after you have circumcised him, may eat it.
 [45] A foreigner and a hired worker must not eat it.
 [46] It must be eaten in one house; you must not bring any of the meat outside the house, and you must not break a bone of it.
 [47] The whole community of Israel must observe it.
-[48] “When a resident foreigner lives with you and wants to observe the Passover to the Lord, all his males must be circumcised, and then he may approach and observe it, and he will be like one who is born in the land —but no uncircumcised person may eat of it.
+[48] “When a resident foreigner lives with you and wants to observe the Passover to the **Lord**, all his males must be circumcised, and then he may approach and observe it, and he will be like one who is born in the land —but no uncircumcised person may eat of it.
 [49] The same law will apply to the person who is native-born and to the resident foreigner who lives among you.”
-[50] So all the Israelites did exactly as the Lord commanded Moses and Aaron.
+[50] So all the Israelites did exactly as the **Lord** commanded Moses and Aaron.
-[51] And on this very day the Lord brought the Israelites out of the land of Egypt by their regiments.
+[51] And on this very day the **Lord** brought the Israelites out of the land of Egypt by their regiments.

 ## Chapter 13

 ### The Law of the Firstborn

-[1] The Lord spoke to Moses,
+[1] The **Lord** spoke to Moses,
 [2] “Set apart to me every firstborn male—the first offspring of every womb among the Israelites, whether human or animal; it is mine.”
-[3] Moses said to the people, “Remember this day on which you came out from Egypt, from the place where you were enslaved, for the Lord brought you out of there with a mighty hand—and no bread made with yeast may be eaten.
+[3] Moses said to the people, “Remember this day on which you came out from Egypt, from the place where you were enslaved, for the **Lord** brought you out of there with a mighty hand—and no bread made with yeast may be eaten.
 [4] On this day, in the month of Abib, you are going out.
-[5] “When the Lord brings you to the land of the Canaanites, Hittites, Amorites, Hivites, and Jebusites, which he swore to your fathers to give you, a land flowing with milk and honey, then you will keep this ceremony in this month.
+[5] “When the **Lord** brings you to the land of the Canaanites, Hittites, Amorites, Hivites, and Jebusites, which he swore to your fathers to give you, a land flowing with milk and honey, then you will keep this ceremony in this month.
-[6] For seven days you must eat bread made without yeast, and on the seventh day there is to be a festival to the Lord.
+[6] For seven days you must eat bread made without yeast, and on the seventh day there is to be a festival to the **Lord**.
 [7] Bread made without yeast must be eaten for seven days; no bread made with yeast shall be seen among you, and you must have no yeast among you within any of your borders.
-[8] “You are to tell your son on that day, ‘It is because of what the Lord did for me when I came out of Egypt.’
+[8] “You are to tell your son on that day, ‘It is because of what the **Lord** did for me when I came out of Egypt.’
-[9] It will be a sign for you on your hand and a memorial on your forehead, so that the law of the Lord may be in your mouth, for with a mighty hand the Lord brought you out of Egypt.
+[9] It will be a sign for you on your hand and a memorial on your forehead, so that the law of the **Lord** may be in your mouth, for with a mighty hand the **Lord** brought you out of Egypt.
 [10] So you must keep this ordinance at its appointed time from year to year.
-[11] “When the Lord brings you into the land of the Canaanites, as he swore to you and to your fathers, and gives it to you, [12] then you must give over to the Lord the first offspring of every womb.
-Every firstling of a beast that you have —the males will be the Lord’s.
+[11] “When the **Lord** brings you into the land of the Canaanites, as he swore to you and to your fathers, and gives it to you, [12] then you must give over to the **Lord** the first offspring of every womb.
+Every firstling of a beast that you have —the males will be the **Lord**’s.
 [13] Every firstling of a donkey you must redeem with a lamb, and if you do not redeem it, then you must break its neck.
 Every firstborn of your sons you must redeem.
-[14] “In the future, when your son asks you ‘What is this?’ you are to tell him, ‘With a mighty hand the Lord brought us out from Egypt, from the land of slavery.
+[14] “In the future, when your son asks you ‘What is this?’ you are to tell him, ‘With a mighty hand the **Lord** brought us out from Egypt, from the land of slavery.
-[15] When Pharaoh stubbornly refused to release us, the Lord killed all the firstborn in the land of Egypt, from the firstborn of people to the firstborn of animals.
-That is why I am sacrificing to the Lord the first male offspring of every womb, but all my firstborn sons I redeem.’
+[15] When Pharaoh stubbornly refused to release us, the **Lord** killed all the firstborn in the land of Egypt, from the firstborn of people to the firstborn of animals.
+That is why I am sacrificing to the **Lord** the first male offspring of every womb, but all my firstborn sons I redeem.’
-[16] It will be for a sign on your hand and for frontlets on your forehead, for with a mighty hand the Lord brought us out of Egypt.”
+[16] It will be for a sign on your hand and for frontlets on your forehead, for with a mighty hand the **Lord** brought us out of Egypt.”

 ### The Leading of God